 The time that the charging requires varies greatly between the multiple charging solutions offered.
 In our other section, we focus on this specific concern.

-Feel free to use our charging time calculator and calculate the charging time for a specific vehicle and charging station combination.
+Feel free to use our EV charging time calculator and calculate the charging time for a specific vehicle and charging station combination.

 D. EVs prices